bekezie/StudentHousingFinder2.0/README.md

 - CRUD operations on the messages between users and ensuring each message has one distinct sender and one distinct receiver.
 - Making sure users can only delete messages they sent.
 - Create warning if users try to register with non-unique username.
+- Search listings by certain criteria (finds all that matches at least one of the search criteria but not all criteria)

 @Bernard Ekezie implemented: